Weighted linearization of vector fields via a formal Moser trick: Formal geometry

 We distinguish $t$ from the $x^i$'s notationally and psychologically because we will eventually try to ``evaluate time-dependent formal objects at a fixed time'' by replacing $t$ with an element of $\K$ and applying the field operations of $\K$ to make sense of the resulting expressions.
 The simplest example of this is the (continuous by Remark \ref{rmk:adic-continuity}) $\powseries{\K}{x}$-algebra homomorphism

-Of course, attempting to substitute non-zero values for $t$ leads to questions of convergence in the $\maxideal$-adic topology of $\powseries{\K}{x}$---for example, one cannot hope to define an ``evaluation at time $t = 1$'' map on all of $\powseries{\K}{t, x}$, as demonstrated by the power series $\sum_{k = 0}^\infty t^k$.
-Nevertheless, we must initially allow arbitrary power series in $t$ to obtain an existence and uniqueness theorem for flows of formal vector fields (Theorem \ref{thm:flow-existence-uniqueness}); thus we develop the following story with all concepts based on $\powseries{\K}{t, x}$.
+Of course, substituting non-zero values for $t$ is rarely well-defined, even if $\K$ is topologized to help make sense of the resulting infinite sums---for example, one cannot hope to define an ``evaluation at time $t = 1$'' map on all of $\powseries{\K}{t, x}$, as demonstrated by $\sum_k t^k$.
+However, we must initially allow arbitrary power series in $t$ to obtain an existence and uniqueness theorem for flows of formal vector fields (Theorem \ref{thm:flow-existence-uniqueness}); thus we develop the following story with all concepts based on $\powseries{\K}{t, x}$.

 We define a \textbf{formal isotopy} of $\K^n$ to be a $\K$-algebra automorphism $\varphi \colon \powseries{\K}{t, x} \to \powseries{\K}{t, x}$ such that $\varphi(t) = t$.
 To see that this is a good formal analogue of a one-parameter family of diffeomorphisms, let us explicitly characterize formal isotopies similarly to how we characterized formal diffeomorphisms.
-The universal property of $\powseries{\K}{t, x}$ produces a bijective correspondence {\arraycolsep=0.0pt
+The universal property of $\powseries{\K}{t, x}$ yields a bijective correspondence {\arraycolsep=0.0pt